Sharing records to improve patient care in Herefordshire

 Herefordshire One Record will roll out starting in Mid-September.
 For more information visit https://www.herefordshireccg.nhs.uk/herefordshire-one-record

 Herefordshire One Record - Frequently Asked Questions

 Please don't take offence...

+Likewise, when you request a phone call from the GP, the Patient Service Advisors will as for some details.
 The GPs will prioritise phone calls based on the reason that has been given by the patient.
 If you do not provide a reason for your call it will be graded as the lowest priority and you therefore may not receive a call back on the same day as your request.

 Text Messaging Service

 We have recently introduced a text messaging service for our patients.
 We kindly as that you make sure that we have your up to date mobile telephone number.
 When you contact the Practice you may find that you are asked to confirm your mobile telephone number for this reason.